A real zoodunit: Monkeys found but mystery deepens in Dallas

 Hudson said in a news conference following Pin’s death that the vulture enclosure didn’t appear to be tampered with.

-On Monday police said two emperor tamarin monkeys were believed to have been taken after someone cut an opening in their enclosure.
-The zoo said the monkeys — which have long whiskers that look like a mustache — would most likely stay near their habitat, but that a search of zoo grounds failed to find them.
+On Monday police said the two emperor tamarin monkeys — which have long whiskers that look like a mustache — were believed to have been taken after someone cut an opening in their enclosure.

+The following day police released a photo and video of a man they said they wanted to talk to about the monkeys.
+The photo shows a man eating Doritos chips while walking, and in the video clip he is seen walking down a path.

 WHAT COULD BE THE MOTIVE IN TAKING THE MONKEYS?